President (government title): History

 The title president is derived from the Latin prae- "before" + sedere "to sit".
-The word "presidents" is also used in the King James Bible at Daniel 6:2 to translate the Aramaic term סָרְכִ֣ין (sā·rə·ḵîn), a word of likely Persian origin, meaning "officials", "commissioners", "overseers" or "chiefs".
+The word "president" is also used throughout the original Latinate Douay–Rheims Bible, most notably to translate the title for Pontius Pilate in Matthew 27, and the plural "presidents" is used in the King James Bible at Daniel 6:2 to translate the Aramaic term סָרְכִ֣ין (sā·rə·ḵîn), a word of likely Persian origin, meaning "officials", "commissioners", "overseers" or "chiefs".
 As such, it originally designated the officer who presides over or "sits before" a gathering and ensures that debate is conducted according to the rules of order (see also chairman and speaker), but today it most commonly refers to an executive official in any social organization.
 Early examples are from the universities of Oxford and Cambridge (from 1464) and the founding president of the Royal Society, William Brouncker, in 1660.
 This usage survives today in the title of such offices as "President of the Board of Trade" and "Lord President of the Council" in the United Kingdom, as well as "President of the Senate" in the United States (one of the roles constitutionally assigned to the vice president).
 The officiating priest at certain Anglican religious services, too, is sometimes called the "president" in this sense.

 The most common modern usage is as the title of a head of state in a republic.
 The first usage of the word president to denote the highest official in a government was during the Commonwealth of England.